MASTER SAFETY PROFESSIONAL (MSP)

 ACCREDITATION AND RECOGNITION

-The Master Safety Professional (MSP) credential is accredited by the ANSI National Accreditation Board (ANAB) under ISO/IEC Standard 17024:2012 General Requirements for Bodies Operating Certification of Persons.
+The Master Safety Professional (MSP)® credential is accredited by the ANSI National Accreditation Board (ANAB).
+This certification is accredited under the ISO/IEC 17024:2012 standard for personnel certification programs

 NASP/IASP, Inc. Certification Program